Wills Power of Attorney Legal Advice How it Works Pricing

 Each state has variations in how they process Probate or Letters of Administration.
-Safewill Legal has prepared a guide on what you'll need and how long you can expect it to take.
+This is all well and good, but it doesn't answer the burning question of 'how long is Probate going to take'?
+Read on for Safewill Legal's comprehensive guide on everything you'll need for a smooth Probate process, and how long you can expect it to take.

-Obtaining a Grant of Probate is one of the first things that needs to happen for the Executor of a Will to have the authority to deal with a deceased person’s assets.
+Obtaining a Grant of Probate is required before the Executor of a Will has the authority to handle assets in the deceased estate.
 If the person did not leave a Will, the next of kin needs to apply for a Grant of Letters of Administration to get this authority.

-In both cases, there’s a process that needs to be carefully followed, and it’s not always clear exactly how long it’s meant to take.
+In both cases, the associated legal process needs to be carefully followed, and it's not always clear exactly how long the application process will take.

-We’ve put together a handy guide to break down the time it takes to obtain Probate or Letters of Administration in Australia, depending on the state you’re in.
+We've put together a handy guide to break down the time it takes to obtain a Probate or Letters of Administration grant in Australia, depending on the state you're in.

 In NSW, the death certificate needs to be filed as part of your application, as well as the original Will if you’re applying for Probate.
 Getting a death certificate in NSW usually takes 2–4 weeks following the passing of a loved one.